How meat can bring change…

 - There will be no shortage of school activities, available every day until 1PM

 Taste Workshops and Cooking Schools are paid and can be purchased online; the other events are free to attend.
-The full program will be available in June, be sure to come back and check the appointments!
+Click here for list of available events, search “Slow Meat”.

 The Slow Meat area, found in the halls of the Lingotto Fiere, is also a Slow Food point!
 Take the opportunity to get to know us, find more information about our campaigns and leave us your contact information if you would like to stay updated with all the movement’s projects!